 - 45 drops essential oils*

-- Once combined, lightly mist with water and mix.
-Do not add too much water all at once.
-This step will be done several times until mixture gets to a molding consistency.
+- Once the ingredients are combined, lightly mist with water from the spray bottle and mix.
+Do not add too much water all at once, or it will get too soggy - that's why I recommend using a spray bottle.
+You'll need to do this step several times until the mixture reaches a molding consistency.

-- Spray a little mist again to ensure hold.
+- Respray a little mist to ensure hold.

-- Overfill each side of your molds.
+- Press the mixture into your bath bomb mold.
+Overfill each side of your molds.
 This is the fun part!
-Get creative and mix some colors.
+Get creative and mix some colors if you desire.

-- Now press your molds together until you hear a click.
+- Press your molds together until you hear a click.

-- Remove from mold and let set overnight before use.
+- Remove the bath bombs from the mold and let set overnight before use.

 Some essential oils are hot and would not be suitable for application on the skin like this, such as cinnamon or wintergreen.
 Others such as lemongrass have a lower dermal limit so you’d want to use less than 45 drops.
 Also remember when using an essential oil that causes photosensitivity you should avoid being outdoors in sunlight for the next day.